- Latin America

 There is so much to see and do here, that even if I spent ten years in Shenzhen, I may not get to see or do it all.
 I’m pretty sure that I’ll be visiting Shenzhen in the years to come, long after my gig as an English teacher here comes to an end.
 Anyone looking to experience China in any capacity should certainly make it a must on their places to visit list.
 Just be sure to stay in the shade, and you’ll be fine.

-Armand Diab is a 35 year old former Corporate Video production freelancer who graduated from Columbia College Chicago in 2002 with a Bachelor’s Degree in Film & Video Production.
-He took the TEFL class at the International TEFL Academy in Chicago in spring of 2013, and has been teaching in Shenzhen, China since September 2, 2013.
-He will be there until the end of June 2014.
+Armand Diab is a former Corporate Video production freelancer who graduated from Columbia College Chicago in 2002 with a Bachelor’s Degree in Film & Video Production.
+He took his TEFL class at the International TEFL Academy in Chicago in the spring of 2013, and shortly after moved to Shenzhen, China to teach English for a year.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.